Skip to main content

 Cost: Free

-Students gain real-world experience with what life is like as an undergraduate engineering major at UW-Madison in this free, three-week residential program.
-Students will challenge themselves with a curriculum of math, physics, chemistry, and engineering courses while also participating in hands-on workshops, going on field trips, and receiving mentoring.
+Students learn what life is like as an undergraduate engineering major at UW-Madison in this free, three-week residential program.
+Students will challenge themselves with a curriculum of math, physics, chemistry, and engineering courses while also participating in hands-on workshops, going on field trips, and receiving mentorship.
+In addition to faculty-led discussions and professional development workshops, students will also visit industrial sites such as Alliant Energy, Delve, GE Healthcare, Rockwell Automation, and Spectrum Brands to enable participant interactions with practicing engineers.

 7. High School Science Research Internship Program